How to Make Paper Mache Art

 One of the tricky things about creating paper mache is finding a container to use for the shape of the item you want to make.
 In the past I have made shapes from cardboard and paper towel, but you may want a simple shape, such as a bowl or object from your house.

 You can make virtually any shape or form you can think of.
 You can use aluminum foil to cover objects, or you make any shape out of paper and cardboard and then cover it in paper mache.
 When it dries, paint it and you will have some amazing art.
 You can find instructions for how to do all of these ideas below.
+For a free printable recipe and a great ideas for using paper mache with young children, visit Paper Mache Art for Kindergarten.

 paper mache art pinterest pin image